Application of Langevin Dynamics to Advance the Quantum Natural Gradient Optimization Algorithm: Introduction

-where $\eta> 0$ is a positively defined constant, $g(\theta_n)$ is the symmetric matrix of the Fubini-Study metric tensor $g_{ij}(\theta) = \operatorname{Re}[G_{ij}(\theta)]$, and the Quantum Geometric Tensor is defined as follows (for further details see \cite{Stokes_2020} and references therein):
+where $\eta> 0$ is a positively defined constant, $g(\theta_n)$ is the symmetric matrix of the Fubini-Study metric tensor $g_{ij}(\theta) = \operatorname{Re}[G_{ij}(\theta)]$, and the Quantum Geometric Tensor is defined as follows (for further details see Stokes et al.\cite{Stokes_2020} and references therein):